SocketCluster/socketcluster/scc-guide.md

 ### Running on Kubernetes with Baasil (for simple development and deployment)

 You can use the baasil CLI tool (https://www.npmjs.com/package/baasil) to deploy your SocketCluster service/app to any Rancher/Kubernetes environment, you just have to modify the `~/.kube/config` file on your local machine to hold the configs for your own Rancher control panel.
-It ecommended that you use Kubernetes with Rancher for consistency.
-See http://rancher.com/ for more details.
+It's recommended that you use Kubernetes with Rancher for consistency.
+See https://rancher.com/ for more details.

 To run your service/app locally inside containers and to deploy to your own Rancher/K8s cluster, follow this guide: https://docs.baasil.io/